 Extra Credit: To earn extra credit, select a film from the list below.
 After you watch the film and write a two-page typed summary of the film, answering the questions listed below.
-You will receive ten extra credit points for each summary turned in.
+Ten extra credit points for each summary turned in.
+Send all extra credit as an email attachment.